Insight

 Corey writing his script minutes before we rolled, after breaking news landed mid-setup.

-The counter to a loud, well-funded separatist narrative isn't a louder anti-separatist one: it's measured, fact-grounded comms from community leaders that shows what's at stake and how the argument for separation falls apart under scrutiny.
+The counter to a loud, well-funded separatist narrative isn't a louder anti-separatist one: it's measured, fact-grounded comms from community leaders that show what's at stake and how the argument for separation falls apart under scrutiny.

 The piece ran six and a half minutes.
 A single slow push-in, start to finish.
 No music, no cutaways, no motion graphics.
 The final files went out a few hours later.